CondensedMilk7/canpress/README.md

 # Libraries used

-This is not a stabdalone library, but rather a combination of these preconfigured libraries:
+This is not a standalone library, but rather a combination of these preconfigured libraries:

 - [Markdown It](https://github.com/markdown-it/markdown-it)
 - [Markdown It Anchor](https://github.com/valeriangalliat/markdown-it-anchor)